OCOP Program

 Adapt the provided polices to best suit your business.

 Implement your health & safety program.
 You must compile the documentation required by NSNY to demonstrate your participation in safety activities.
-This includes but is not limited to; Field Level Risk Assessments, Safety Orientation Forms, copies safety meetings you attended and Safe Job Procedures developed for infrequently performed tasks.
+This includes but is not limited to; Field Level Risk Assessments, Safety Orientation Forms, copies of safety meetings you attended and Safe Job Procedures developed for infrequently performed tasks.

 Step 4

-Once you have at least 3 months' worth of documented safety activities you can submit your documentation and policies to NSNY for review and approval.
+Once you have at least 3 months of documented safety activities you can submit your documentation and policies to NSNY for review and approval.
 It is your responsibility to submit to NSNY your Records of Activity for Review.
 If you have a successful Records of Activity Review, you will be issued a One Year OCOP certificate.

 OCOP certification is maintained by submitting your documentations for review and approval to NSNY annually.